wunderwuzzi23/yolo-ai-cmdbot/README.md

 ![Animated GIF](https://github.com/wunderwuzzi23/blog/raw/master/static/images/2023/yolo-shell-anim-gif.gif)

+# Update Yolo v0.3 - Support for Azure OpenAI

+* Key changes are upgrades to the latest OpenAI libraries and support for Azure OpenAI.
+There is an `api` key in the `yolo.yaml` that can be set to `azure_openai` and then you can provide all the parameters accordingly in the yaml file as well (`api-version`, your `azure-endpoint`,...).
+The api key for azure is called `AZURE_OPENAI_API_KEY` by the way.
+It can be set via environment variable and config file.
+* It's now possible to change the color of the suggested command via config file
+* The "modify prompt" feature is now optional and can be toggled via config file.
+* Minor bug fixes (like copy to clipboard should work on macOS)

+Tested on macOS and Linux.
+Windows hopefully still works also.

 # Update Yolo v0.2 - Support for GPT-4 API

 This update introduces the `yolo.yaml` configuration file.
 In this file you can specify which OpenAI model you want to query, and other settings.
 The safety switch also moved into this configuration file.